New Seawolf Orientation (Fall Admitted Students)

 Preparing for your New Seawolf Orientation

-To get you prepared for your New Seawolf Orientation, we've created the New Seawolf Orientation Checklist .
+To get you prepared for your New Seawolf Orientation, we've created the New Seawolf Orientation Checklist.
 This list contains critical information and deadlines to ensure a smooth new student experience.
-Students who do not complete these items by the listed deadline may have a delay in the enrollment process.
+Students who do not complete these items by the listed deadlines may have a delay in the enrollment process.
 This checklist is available as a Google Sheet, which you can copy and customize, or as a PDF for quick reference.

 Seawolf Foundations Online Orientation

 Seawolf Foundations Online Orientation (Part 1) focuses on getting to know Stony Brook, including modules on academic readiness, financial responsibility, campus life, and introducing new students to the Undergraduate Colleges.
-Seawolf Foundations Online Orientation is available now and due on June 1st.
+Seawolf Foundations Online Orientation will be available May 1 and is due June 1.

 Seawolf Connections are small group meetings designed to connect new students with new and current undergraduate student leaders throughout the summer.
 Students will have an opportunity to ask important questions and learn more about their transition into Stony Brook University.
 Seawolf Connections will take place during July and August.
 Students will select a session with their Peer Assistant Leader (PAL) based on their availability.
 In addition, international students will have additional Orientation requirements in August.